websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_12.rst

 * This encourages people to sign up for your service as they do not need to fill cumbersome sign up forms.

 * Users cannot be enforced to use secure passwords and safe password handling habits.
 Using a well established identity provider decreases the risk the site user gets their account compromised in cases like password keylogging.
-Well established identity providers have heurestics systems to detect account fraud and quickly alert users if there is a reason to believe their credentials have leader.
+Well established identity providers have heuristics systems to detect account fraud and quickly alert users if there is a reason to believe their credentials have leader.

 Obtaining Facebook login API keys
 =================================